Bronny James

 LeBron Raymone "Bronny" James Jr. (born October 6, 2004) is an American professional basketball player for the Los Angeles Lakers of the National Basketball Association (NBA).
 A consensus four-star recruit, James was named a McDonald's All-American as a senior in high school in 2023.
 He played one season of college basketball for the USC Trojans before being selected by the Lakers in the second round of the 2024 NBA draft.
-He is the eldest child and teammate of professional basketball player LeBron James Sr., making them the first active father-son duo in NBA history.
+He is the eldest child and former teammate of LeBron James Sr., making them the first active father–son duo in NBA history.